I want more. Much more. Money? No way! I want more time! More time to live – 106 healthy years.

 I should put this in my list of the – thankfully very few – disadvantages of solo travel.

-Nevertheless, a stay at the Thansur Bokor Highland Resort* is highly recommendable – especially since this way, you don’t depend that much on good weather condition.
+Nevertheless, a stay at the Thansur Bokor Highland Resort* is highly recommendable – especially since this way, you don’t depend that much on good weather conditions.

 Where to Eat